 Developing Disciplinary Excellence in Learning, Teaching and Assessment

-- Enabling Academic Transitions for Professional Development (EAT-PD) to support two key cohorts in their learning and teaching development:
+- EAT-PD: Enabling Academic Transitions through Professional Development Project to support two key cohorts in their learning and teaching development:

 - Early Career Lecturers i.e., staff that have been teaching full-time for three years or less (or some equivalent) and